 I need to test my drinking water for E. coli.
 What test code should I use?

-Please use the test code "B." This test analyzes drinking water for Total Coliforms AND E. coli.
+On the Request for Water Analysis Form, select test code B. This test analyzes drinking water for Total Coliforms and E. coli.

 -